ShaneByrne0963/dish-of-the-day/README.md

   - The header is a banner situated on top of the webpages consisting of the site name, a slogan that states the purpose of the site and a banner image.
-  - This is the first piece of information presented to the user upon entering the site.
+  - This is the first piece of information presented to the user upon entering the site, so it is the user's first impression of the site.
 The header introduces the user with a bright colorful image relating to the website's theme of cooking.

 ![The header for each page](assets/images/readme/features/header.jpg)

 - **The Navigation**

   - Situated at the bottom of the header, the navigation consists of three links to separate internal webpages: Home, Menu and Inspire Us.
+  - This segment is vital for quick and easy navigation throughout the website.
   - The Home link takes the user to the main page, so it is positioned to the left of the navigation bar.
   - The Menu link takes the user to the menu of the day page, so it is situated to the right of the Home link.
   - The Inspire Us link takes the user to the recipe request form, which is the least important of the three pages, so it is positioned to the right of the navigation bar.